ASIFRAZVI/Pocket-Sense/Readme.md

 cmd: python manage.py migrate
 cmd: start.bat

-#API guids
+#API guide

 # API endpoints
-1. Student registration api which is responsible for creating new student and verifiying collage email. and after creation of Student it will send the signal for otp model cretion then otp model trigger signal to send otp to mail.
+1. Student registration api which is responsible for creating new student and verifiying collage email. and after creation of Student it will send the signal for otp model creation then otp model trigger signal to send otp to mail.

 - Endpoint : POST /v1/api/auth/signup/
 request body